How to Become a U.S. Marshal

 - Specialized work experience can include other law enforcement jobs, such as working as a detective or investigator, especially in work that involved conducting investigations and preparing search and arrest warrants.

-- Education requirements include either at least one year of graduate school coursework or a demonstration of superior academic achievement in a 4-year degree, which means you'll need to have earned at least a 3.0 on your college coursework.
+- Education requirements include either at least one year of graduate school coursework or a demonstration of superior academic achievement in a four-year degree, which means you'll need to have earned at least a 3.0 on your college coursework.

 As you're filling out the application, make sure all of the required sections are complete and accurate.
 It would be terrible to find out that you missed out on a great career opportunity because of a careless mistake on the job application.